top of page

 Why Keto and Very Low-Carb Diets May Not Be the Best Choice for Hashimoto’s

 When managing Hashimoto’s thyroiditis, your diet plays a crucial role in supporting your thyroid, reducing inflammation, and promoting overall hormonal balance.
-While ketogenic and very low-carb diets are often praised for their benefits in weight loss and blood sugar control, they may not be suitable for everyone—especially those with Hashimoto’s.
-In this post, we’ll explore why these diets might not align with the needs of someone managing this autoimmune condition and what alternatives may be better suited to your health.
+While ketogenic and very low-carb diets are often praised for their benefits in weight loss and blood sugar control, they may not be suitable for everyone, especially those with Hashimoto’s.

 Understanding Hashimoto’s and Thyroid Health

 Hashimoto’s thyroiditis is an autoimmune condition where the immune system mistakenly attacks the thyroid gland.
-This can lead to hypothyroidism, where the thyroid doesn’t produce enough hormones to regulate metabolism, energy levels, and other essential bodily functions.
-Supporting the thyroid is vital, but many people overlook how diet choices—particularly very low-carb or ketogenic diets—can impact thyroid health.
+This eventually can lead to hypothyroidism, where the thyroid doesn’t produce enough hormones to regulate metabolism, energy levels, and other essential bodily functions.

-• Insulin and Its Role in Thyroid Hormone Conversion
+Insulin and Its Role in Thyroid Hormone Conversion

 One of the lesser-known factors in thyroid health is the role of insulin in hormone conversion.
-The thyroid primarily produces T4, an inactive hormone that must be converted into T3—the active hormone your body relies on for energy, metabolism, and proper cell function.
+The thyroid primarily produces T4, an inactive hormone that must be converted into T3, the active hormone your body relies on for energy, metabolism, and proper cell function.

 Insulin, the hormone released when we consume carbohydrates, plays a key role in this conversion process.
 Low-carb diets, including keto, significantly reduce insulin production because carbohydrate intake is minimal.
 This can impair the T4-to-T3 conversion, potentially leaving the body with insufficient active thyroid hormone.
-For individuals with Hashimoto’s, this can exacerbate symptoms like fatigue, brain fog, weight gain, and sluggishness.

-• The Impact of Low-Carb Diets on Cortisol Levels
+The Impact of Low-Carb Diets on Cortisol Levels

 Low-carb diets can also increase cortisol, the body’s primary stress hormone.
 When carbohydrate intake is restricted, the body relies more heavily on fat for energy, a process that can trigger a stress response.
 Elevated cortisol levels are problematic for thyroid health, as they can suppress thyroid function, increase inflammation, and disrupt the delicate hormonal balance needed to manage Hashimoto’s effectively.

-• Carbohydrates: An Essential Macronutrient for Thyroid Health
+Carbohydrates: An Essential Macronutrient for Thyroid Health

-Carbohydrates often get a bad reputation, but they are an essential part of a healthy, balanced diet—particularly for individuals with thyroid issues.
-Glucose, the primary energy source derived from carbohydrates, is vital for supporting energy production and maintaining proper thyroid function.
+Carbohydrates often get a bad reputation, but they are an essential part of a healthy, balanced diet, particularly for individuals with thyroid issues.

 Healthy carbohydrate sources such as sweet potatoes, squash, root vegetables, fruits, and whole grains (if tolerated) provide steady, nutrient-rich energy.
 These foods also help regulate insulin levels, which supports thyroid hormone conversion and overall hormonal balance.

-• Balancing Blood Sugar Without Going Too Low-Carb
+Balancing Blood Sugar Without Going Too Low-Carb

 Keto diet

 The ketogenic diet, with its focus on extremely low carbohydrates and high fat intake, can work well for certain individuals.
-However, for those with Hashimoto’s, the lack of sufficient carbohydrates can lead to unintended consequences:

 • Impaired thyroid function due to reduced T4-to-T3 conversion.